-Celery is extremely low in calories and can be a valuable food to help you lose weight because of its ability to provide vital nutrients and to help regulate lipid (fat) metabolism.
-One of the major benefits of celery is that it’s so nutrient-dense, meaning it provides antioxidants, electrolytes, vitamins and minerals like vitamin C, B vitamins and potassium — all with very little calories.
+Celery is extremely low in calories and can be a valuable food to help you lose weight because of its ability to provide vital nutrients and help regulate lipid (fat) metabolism.
+One of the major benefits of celery is that it’s so nutrient-dense, meaning it provides antioxidants, electrolytes, and vitamins and minerals, like vitamin C, B vitamins and potassium — all with very little calories.

 7. Boosts Digestion and Reduces Bloating

-Celery seeds contain an odorless and oily compound known as NBP that has a diuretic effect and helps the body to detox.
-In studies involving rats, urine volume was significantly greater when rats were given celery extract compared to a control group.
-(6)
+Celery seeds contain an odorless and oily compound known as NBP that has a diuretic effect and helps the body detox.
+In a study involving rats published in the Journal of Medicinal Foods mentioned above, urine volume was significantly greater when rats were given celery extract compared to a control group.

 The digestive benefits of celery are partly due to its diuretic effect.
-This could also be one of the possible anti-hypertensive mechanisms of celery seeds that helps to lower blood pressure.
-Because it improves circulation within the intestines, it’s also useful for improving digestion by helping to relieve bloating and puffiness from water retention.
+This could also be one of the possible anti-hypertensive mechanisms of celery seeds that help lower blood pressure.
+Because it improves circulation within the intestines, it’s also useful for improving digestion by helping relieve bloating and puffiness from water retention.

 Celery seeds have actually been used for centuries as an herbal medicine with reported antibacterial effects.
-A 2009 report published in the Journal of Pharmacy and Pharmacology shows that celery contains special anti-microbial components found in the seeds of the celery plant.
-(7)
+A 2009 report published in the Journal of Pharmacy and Pharmacology shows that celery contains special antimicrobial components found in the seeds of the celery plant.

-When extract was taken from celery seeds and combined with harmful bacteria compounds that cause infection in humans, the celery extract was able to significantly purify and reduce the bacteria’s growth, suggesting celery can be used to naturally boost immunity and fight bacterial infections.
+When extract was taken from celery seeds and combined with harmful bacteria compounds that cause infection in humans, the celery extract was able to significantly purify and reduce the bacteria’s growth.
+This suggests celery can be used to naturally boost immunity and fight bacterial infections.

 9. Helps Prevent Urinary Tract Infections

-Because celery helps to reduce uric acid and stimulates urine production, it’s beneficial for fighting bacterial infections within the digestive tract and reproductive organs.
-Similarly to cranberries that are known for fighting urinary tract infections (UTIs), celery can help prevent such UTIs, as well as bladder disorders, kidney problems and possibly even cysts on reproductive organs.
+Because celery helps reduce uric acid and stimulates urine production, it’s beneficial for fighting bacterial infections within the digestive tract and reproductive organs.
+Similar to cranberries, which are known for fighting urinary tract infections (UTIs), celery can help prevent UTIs, as well as bladder disorders, kidney problems and possibly even cysts on reproductive organs.